![]() |

 No Credit Given

-This is another of those rare Rockwell's.
+This is another of those rare Norman Rockwell's.
 I found this one on eBay.
 I have only seen it for sale that one time in over three years.

 These two children have just made their pilgrimage to the general store.
 Both have candy on their minds.